Implement screen sharing on iOS

 - (void)broadcastStartedWithSetupInfo:(NSDictionary<NSString *,NSObject *> *)setupInfo {

 // User has requested to start the broadcast.
-Setup info from the UI extension can be supplied but optional.
+Setup info from the UI extension can be supplied but is optional.

 NSLog(@"SampleHandler SEND broadcastStartedWithSetupInfo");